luanti-org/docs.luanti.org/content/for-creators/models/b3d_specification.md

 EndIf

 if file_version Mod 100>my_version Mod 100
-   ;file is a more recent version, but should still be backwardly compatbile with what we can handle!
+   ;file is a more recent version, but should still be backwardly compatible with what we can handle!
 EndIf
 ```